Kankanaey people: Culture

 The Kankanaey differ in the way they dress.
 The soft-speaking Kankanaey women's dress has a color combination of black, white and red.
 The design of the upper attire is a criss-crossed style of black, white and red colors.
 The skirt or tapis is a combination of stripes of black, white and red.

 The hard-speaking Kankanaey women's dress is composed of mainly red and black with a little white styles, as for the skirt or tapis which is mostly called bakget and gateng.
-The men wore a G-string as it is called but it is known as wanes to the Kankanaeys of Besao and Sagada.
+The men wear a woven loincloth known as wanes to the Kankanaeys of Besao and Sagada.
 The design of the wanes may vary according to social status or municipality.

 The Kankanaey's major dances include tayaw, pattong and balangbang.
 The Tayaw is a community dance that is usually performed at weddings; it may be also danced by the Ibaloi people but has a different style.
 Pattong is also a community dance from Mountain Province which every municipality has its own style.
 Balangbang is the modern word for pattong.
 There are also some other dances that the Kankanaeys dance, such as the sakkuting, pinanyuan (wedding dance) and bogi-bogi (courtship dance).
 Kankanaey houses are built like the other Igorot houses, which reflect their social status.